awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 Amazon ECS can be used to create a consistent deployment and build experience, manage, and scale batch and Extract\-Transform\-Load \(ETL\) workloads, and build sophisticated application architectures on a microservices model\.
 For more information about Amazon ECS use cases and scenarios, see [Container Use Cases](http://aws.amazon.com/containers/)\.

 AWS Elastic Beanstalk can also be used to rapidly develop, test, and deploy Docker containers in conjunction with other components of your application infrastructure; however, using Amazon ECS directly provides more fine\-grained control and access to a wider set of use cases\.
 For more information, see the [AWS Elastic Beanstalk Developer Guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/)\.

+The AWS container services team maintains a public roadmap on GitHub\.
+It contains information about what the teams are working on and allows all AWS customers the ability to give direct feedback\.
+For more information, see [AWS Containers Roadmap](https://github.com/aws/containers-roadmap)\.

 ## Features of Amazon ECS<a name="welcome-features"></a>